OrangeTux/minimal-docker-python-setup/README.md

 # Minimal Docker Python setup
-A demo of a minimal Nginx-uWSGI-Flask stack using Docker.
+A demo of a minimal Nginx-uWSGI-Flask-Redis stack using Docker.
+The app store counts amount of visits per IP and stores it in Redis before returning it to the client.

+Setup consists of 3 containers:

+* Nginx
+* uWSGI, Flask app
+* Redis

+The whole setup runs with using less then 45 mb of disk space!

 ![Image showing size of both containers.][docker_images]